These days, the term “Digital marketing” raises an extensive list of questions that need answering.

 Planning and being open to change down the line are two of the most important things in creating a strategy.

-When looking at your digital marketing strategy, there are so many questions to consider and here are just a few:
+When looking at getting digital marketing strategy right there are so many questions to consider and here are just a few:

 You know your business needs to have a presence, but what sort of presence?